timoschwarzer/gitlab-monitor/CONFIGURATION.md

 # Configuration

-GitLab is configured with a JSON-encoded configuration file.
+GitLab Monitor is configured with a JSON-encoded configuration file.
 Your configuration overrides the default configuration, which can be found [here](./src/config.default.json)